Fukaya categories of blowups: Moduli spaces of treed disks

 is a broken metric tree, the point $\infty_1 \sim \infty_2$ being called a {\em breaking}.
 To obtain a well-defined root for the glued tree we require that exactly one of $e_1$ and $e_2$ is the output.
 See Figure \ref{cuttree}.

-In general, a broken metric tree $\Gamma$ are obtained from broken metric trees $\Gamma_1, \Gamma_2$ as in \eqref{glueT} in such a way that the resulting space $\Gamma$ is connected and has no non-contractible cycles, that is, $\pi_0(\Gamma)$ is a point and $\pi_1(\Gamma)$ is the trivial group\footnote{Later when we consider treed annuli we will allow loops.}.
+In general, a broken metric tree $\Gamma$ is obtained from broken metric trees $\Gamma_1, \Gamma_2$ as in \eqref{glueT} in such a way that the resulting space $\Gamma$ is connected and has no non-contractible loops, that is, $\pi_0(\Gamma)$ is a point and $\pi_1(\Gamma)$ is the trivial group\footnote{Later when we consider treed annuli we will allow loops.}.
 We think of the gluing points as breakings rather than vertices, so that there are no new vertices in the glued tree $\Gamma$.

-In order to obtain Fukaya algebras with strict units, we wish for our moduli spaces to obtain a certain forgetful map.
+In order to obtain Fukaya algebras with strict units, we wish for our moduli spaces to admit forgetful maps.
+For this we introduce weightings on certain edges, as in for example Ganatra \cite[Section 10.5]{Ganatra_thesis}.

 \begin{definition} Consider an unbroken tree $\Gamma$. \begin{enumerate} \item A weighting on $\Gamma$ is a map

 satisfying

 and